zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 Concepts
 ********

-A fiber is a lightweight, non-preemptible thread of execution that implements a portion of an application's processing.
-It is is normally used when writing device drivers and other performance critical work.
+A :dfn:`fiber` is a lightweight, non-preemptible thread of execution that implements a portion of an application's processing.
+Fibers are often used in device drivers and for performance-critical work.

 Fibers can be used by microkernel applications, as well as by nanokernel applications.
-However, fibers can only interact with microkernel object types to a very limited degree; for more information see :ref:`Microkernel Fiber Services <microkernel_fibers>`.
+However, fibers can interact with microkernel object types to only a limited degree; for more information see :ref:`microkernel_fibers`.

 An application can use any number of fibers.
 Each fiber is anonymous, and cannot be directly referenced by other fibers or tasks once it has started executing.
 The properties that must be specified when a fiber is spawned
 include:

-* a memory region that is used for its stack and for other execution context information,
+* A **memory region** to be used for stack and execution context information.
-* a function that is invoked when the fiber starts executing,
+* A **function** to be invoked when the fiber starts executing.
-* a pair of arguments that are passed to that entry point function,
+* A **pair of arguments** to be passed to that entry point function.
-* a priority that is used by the nanokernel scheduler, and
+* A **priority** to be used by the nanokernel scheduler.
-* a set of options that apply to the fiber.
+* A **set of options** that will apply to the fiber.

 The kernel may automatically spawn zero or more system fibers during system initialization.
-The specific set of fibers spawned depends on the kernel capabilities that have been configured by the application and by the board configuration used to build the application image.
+The specific set of fibers spawned depends upon both:

+#.
+The kernel capabilities that have been configured by the application.
+#.
+The board configuration used to build the application image.

 Fiber Lifecycle
 ===============

 A fiber can be spawned by another fiber, by a task, or by the kernel itself during system initialization.
 A fiber typically becomes executable immediately;
-however it is possible to delay the scheduling of a newly spawned fiber for a specified time period---for example, to allow device hardware which the fiber uses to become available.
-The kernel also supports a delayed start cancellation capability, which prevents a newly spawned fiber from executing if the fiber becomes unnecessary before its full delay period is reached.
+however, it is possible to delay the scheduling of a newly-spawned fiber for a specified time period.
+For example, scheduling can be delayed to allow device hardware which the fiber uses to become available.
+The kernel also supports a delayed start cancellation capability, which prevents a newly-spawned fiber from executing if the fiber becomes unnecessary before its full delay period is reached.

 Once a fiber is started it normally executes forever.
 A fiber may terminate itself gracefully by simply returning from its entry point function.
-If it does, it is the fiber's responsibility to release any system resources it may own (such as a nanokernel semaphore being used in a mutex-like manner) prior to returning, since the kernel does *not* attempt to reclaim them so they can be reused.
+When this happens, it is the fiber's responsibility to release any system resources it may own (such as a nanokernel semaphore being used in a mutex-like manner) prior to returning, since the kernel does *not* attempt to reclaim them so they can be reused.